Sapphire Engagement Rings Tips: Discover Smart Advice, Trends, and Helpful Insights

 • Emerald cut

-Each shape affects how light interacts with the gemstone, influencing its overall appearance.
+Each shape affects how light reflects from the gemstone, influencing its visual appeal.

 PropertySapphire Characteristic